Certificate of Proficiency (Student Exchange) – CPSTX

 To enter the Certificate of Proficiency (Student Exchange) you will:

-• have completed at least one year of successful university level study in your home country
+• have completed at least 1 year of successful university level study in your home country

 • have permission from your home university to undertake study at Massey University